trustytrojan/audioviz/README.md

 ```

 ## todo list / goals
-- ✅️ `viz::ScopeDrawable`
+- ✅️ `ScopeDrawable` class
   - extra: audio window customization independent of shape size
 - 🔄 lua api
   - ✅️ modular layering/effects system
   - ✅️ remove hardcoded visualizer components
-  - freshen up c++ api for consumption
+  - 🔄 freshen up api for consumption
-  - decide whether to split up audioviz into library & programs
+  - ✅️ decide whether to split up audioviz into library & programs
 - ✅️ make `audioviz` generic, extend it with default functionality in a new class named `ttviz`
   - ✅️ figure out how to deal with `fft_size` and `sa.analyze(...)`
-  - extra: rename `base_audioviz` to `audioviz` and call the default implementation something else
+  - ✅️ extra: rename `base_audioviz` to `audioviz` and call the default implementation something else
 - ✅️ need to experiment with only using the ffmpeg CLI instead of the libraries
   - ✅️ figure out metadata parsing, then subprocessing for the audio/video streams
   - ✅️ this *might* fix all the "ending early" problems (not a guarantee)